SmokinCaterpillar/blog/iotchain/iotchain.md

-# IoT Chain: The IOTA of China?
+# IoT Chain: China's new IOTA?
 An easy investment or should we set off the alarm bells?
 Let's do our homework!

-Recently a new coin called IoT Chain, made some headlines in the [Huffington Post](https://www.huffingtonpost.com/entry/a-beginners-guide-to-iot-chain-the-iota-of-china_us_5a4a4edee4b06cd2bd03e183).
+Recently a new coin called IoT Chain made some headlines in the [Huffington Post](https://www.huffingtonpost.com/entry/a-beginners-guide-to-iot-chain-the-iota-of-china_us_5a4a4edee4b06cd2bd03e183).
-Besides drowning the reader in buzzwords, the authors claim that IoT Chain is a new Chinese blockchain technology that allows fast payments among IoT devices and facilitates IoT data security.
+Besides drowning the reader in buzzwords, the authors claim that IoT Chain is a new Chinese blockchain like technology that allows fast payments among IoT devices and facilitates IoT data security.
 For the less technically inclined reader: IoT is short for the *Internet of Terror*.
 This means your toaster is hooked up to the internet and refuses to toast your slice of bread until you pay a ransom